Traditional Thai Bodywork and Thai Fusion Massage

 Enjoy a treatment on the mat made complete with warm, herbal compresses.
 Relax your mind while I stretch and massage your body in a deep, blissful treatment.

 You can choose from a Traditional Northern Style Thai Massage or a Thai Fusion Massage, which combines traditional Thai bodywork with Deep Tissue, a little Shiatsu, movement therapy and aromatherapy.
-I am flexible to whatever you need, and the herbal compresses come standard with any mat-work at no additional charge.
+Traditional herbal compresses come standard with any mat-work at no additional charge.

 What is a Thai Massage and Why should I get one?